 - Effortless payment with smart watches and other IoT

-Azion’s benefits for finance apps are demonstrated in our success with customers like Lendico, a prominent personal credit fintech, and Agibank, one of the most secure and innovative banks in Brazil.
+Azion’s benefits for finance apps are demonstrated in our success with customers like Provu, a prominent personal credit fintech, and Agibank, one of the most secure and innovative banks in Brazil.

-Using Azion’s Edge Application, Lendico was able to improve the performance of its applications and APIs by creating specific request and response rules to cache content and optimize delivery protocols.
-These changes resulted in an 80% performance improvement in the Northeast region of Brazil, where a high percentage of Lendico’s customers are concentrated and latency rates are the highest.
-In addition, using Network Layer Protection, an Edge Firewall module, to manage IP addresses safely and automatically has enabled Lendico to dramatically reduce the management costs for securing its applications.
+Using Azion’s Edge Application, Provu was able to improve the performance of its applications and APIs by creating specific request and response rules to cache content and optimize delivery protocols.
+These changes resulted in an 80% performance improvement in the Northeast region of Brazil, where a high percentage of Provu’s customers are concentrated and latency rates are the highest.
+In addition, using Network Layer Protection, an Edge Firewall module, to manage IP addresses safely and automatically has enabled Provu to dramatically reduce the management costs for securing its applications.

 Agibank’s success story also demonstrates their success with Azion’s products, including Data Streaming and Edge Firewall products, which Agibank used to strengthen compliance and observability practices and increase their application’s security and availability.
 Edge Firewall enabled Agibank to maintain availability by automatically detecting tens of thousands of threats and protect its origin infrastructure by answering 100% of requests on the edge.